brycewray/hugo-site/README.md

 # hugo_site_css-grid

-This is the Bitbucket-hosted repo for https://brycewray.com.
+This is the repo for https://brycewray.com.

-At this writing, it is also hosted on GitHub and GitLab.